Illustration of a sytem usability scale.

 Thinking Aloud

-Users vocalize their thoughts and reactions while using a product, providing insight into their thought processes.
+Users vocalize their thoughts and reactions while they’re using a product, which is a nice and direct way for them to give insight into their thought processes.

 User Interviews

-In-depth interviews with users to gather qualitative insights and feedback.
+In-depth interviews with users are wonderful ways to reap qualitative insights and get feedback.

 Task Success Rate

-Measuring how successfully users complete specific tasks can be a valuable alternative to assess usability.
+If you’re measuring how successfully users complete specific tasks, you’ll find it can be a valuable alternative way to gauge what’s going on with the usability situation.

 A/B Testing

-Comparing the performance of two or more design variations to determine which one is more user-friendly.
+In an A/B test, what you do is compare the performance of two or more design variations to work out which one’s more user-friendly.

 The Take Away

-Using a System Usability Scale (SUS) can be a powerful tool for evaluating the usability of your products and services.
-To make the most of SUS, remember these key take aways:
+If you use a System Usability Scale (SUS), you can find it a powerful tool for evaluating the usability of your products and services, and it’s good to keep these points top of mind:

 • Define clear study objectives to align your usability assessment with your goals.